-Enel X, Metbus, and BYD inaugurate the first electroterminal in Latin America for the electric buses that today begin to circulate in Santiago.
+Enel X - Enel X, Metbus, and BYD inaugurate the first electroterminal in Latin America

 - This electroterminal is one of the most important technological innovations of public transport in Chile.

 - The buses will be integrated into routes 507, 516 and 519 that run through Maipú, Pudahuel, Lo Prado, Estación Central, Santiago, Ñuñoa and Peñalolén.

 Santiago, December 15, 2018 - Enel X, Metbus and BYD Chile inaugurated today the first electroterminal for electric buses in Latin America that houses the first 100 electric buses that will circulate through the streets of Santiago.

 The ceremony was headed by the Minister of Transport, Gloria Hutt, Paolo Pallotti, general manager of Enel Chile, Juan Pinto, president of Metbus and Tamara Berríos, country manager of BYD Chile.

 The electroterminal is located in the commune of Peñalolén and is operated by Metbus.
 It has 63 charging points for electric buses and solar parking that through photovoltaic panels generate electricity for bus consumption.
 The other 37 charging points are available at the Maipú electroterminal.

 The electroterminal technology includes intelligent load management controls, unique in the world, which will have the capacity to effectively manage the buses' energy supply in real-time, optimizing their energy consumption.

 For the construction of the electroterminal, electrical works were carried out that included high, medium and low voltage lines, plus a transformation center on-site.
 All this is necessary to energize reliably, and thus to be able to supply the chargers for the buses.
 The works considered an investment of US$3 million, a power of 4MW and 8 months of intense work.